Computer and mobile threats

 Computers at public places like internet cafés and libraries may not be as safe as your personal computer.

-• If you're unsure whether the computer has the required firewall and virus detection, it pays to wait and do your online banking on a computer you know has the necessary protection.
+• If you're unsure whether the computer has the required firewall and virus detection, it pays to wait and do your online banking on a computer you know has the necessary protection

-• Take extra care when entering your password to make sure that no one else can see it.
+• Take extra care when entering your password to make sure that no one else can see it

-• Don't leave your computer unattended while logged on to Internet Banking.
+• Don't leave your computer unattended while logged on to internet banking

 Double check the website address